KaitoSugimura/KaitoSugimura/README.md

 # Hello!! 👋

 My name is kaito!
-I'm a self taught game developer and a software engineering student at University of Calgary!
+<br />I'm a self taught game developer and a software engineering student at University of Calgary!

 If you would like to know more about me, I would suggest you visiting my [website](https://kaitosugimura.github.io/)!!